Arriving at Your Veterinary Practice Valuation: A Comprehensive Guide

 What is EBITDA?

 EBITDA stands for earnings before interest, taxes, depreciation, and amortization.
 Its measurement represents the cash derived from the day-to-day running of the veterinary practice.
 It gives investors a sense of how financially successful and operationally efficient the business is currently.
-Many practice owners tend to overestimate their actual EBITDA, which is why it’s important to measure this figure on a regular basis.
-“No-lo” practices, or hospitals that have low profitability, will sell for little value if any.
+Many practice owners tend to underestimate their actual EBITDA because there accountants are focused on reducing profits so you pay less taxes.
+When you are looking to sell, you want to show the maximum profits – which is not generally how small business owners show their financials.

 We can think of normalized EBITDA as your practice’s realistic profitability if a corporate group owned it.
 If a corporate group owned your practice, what changes would they make to your business?
 What expenses would “go away”?
 Normalized EBITDA can be found through a series of “add-backs”, or expenses eliminated, that would no longer apply to the practice’s bottom line if it were under corporate ownership.
 Practice brokers who are experienced in the veterinary industry, specifically in selling to corporate groups, will know which line items to categorize as add-backs.

 You can see how a measurement of normalized EBITDA frames value through the lens of an investor.
-However, it’s only one side of the equation to your veterinary practice appraisal.
+However, it’s only one part of the formula for your veterinary practice appraisal.
 In the next section, we’ll cover the practice characteristics, economic forces, and other factors that determine your purchase price multiple.

 During a valuation, veterinary practice appraisers or brokers will assess your clinic’s level of risk associated with a potential investment.
 From a buyer’s point of view, their questions may be along the lines of:

-Risk factors have different weights depending on category and buyer priorities, but collectively help to calculate the purchase price multiple applied to your EBITDA.
-The multiple is essentially the multiplied EBITDA the buyer is willing to pay for your veterinary practice with the expectation that they’ll make money back and then some.
-For example, if a veterinary practice has a multiple of 10x, the clinic is valued at 10 times the estimated annual EBITDA.
+The multiple is essentially multiplied by the normalized EBITDA to determine the valuation a buyer is willing to pay for your veterinary practice with the expectation that they’ll make money back and then some.
+For example, if a veterinary practice has a multiple of 10x, the clinic is valued at 10 times the normalized annual EBITDA.

 Other factors (which we’ll discuss in the next section) also affect the multiple applied to your veterinary practice.
 As it relates to risk factors specific to your clinic, we’ve put together a quick guide to the left so you can gauge where you fall on the scale.